-The State Revolving Fund (SRF) programs, administered by the Illinois Environmental Protection Agency (IEPA), include the Water Pollution Control Loan Program (WPCLP) for wastewater projects and the Public Water Supply Loan Program (PWSLP) for drinking water projects.
+The State Revolving Fund (SRF) programs, administered by the Illinois Environmental Protection Agency (Illinois EPA), include the Water Pollution Control Loan Program (WPCLP) for wastewater projects and the Public Water Supply Loan Program (PWSLP) for drinking water projects.
 These two programs are annually the recipients of federal capitalization funding, which is combined with state matching funds, program repayments, and bond and interest proceeds to form a perpetual source of low interest financing for environmental infrastructure projects.

 Pre-applications for financial assistance through the SRF programs are accepted throughout the year; however the eventual commitment of loan funds is dependent on the receipt and review of a Facilities Plan (wastewater) or Project Plan (drinking water) that details the specifics of your project.
 You are encouraged to access the "Submittals and Milestones" links for drinking water or wastewater loans to get a look at our program requirements.
-Your project "team" will be working directly with the IEPA to accomplish these requirements and to secure a loan through the SRF programs.
+Your project "team" will be working directly with the Illinois EPA to accomplish these requirements and to secure a loan through the SRF programs.

 In recent years, state and federal funding decisions have made available an expanded funding base for the programs, and the Clean Water Initiative (CWI) is being designed to capitalize and build on that momentum, providing hundreds of millions of dollars in additional funding support for the State's Clean Water priorities.

 SRF program loans provide for a twenty-year repayment term in most instances; with shorter repayment schedules negotiated under certain project circumstances.

-The IEPA will finance all principal in FY 2015, for loans executed between October 1, 2014 and September 30, 2015, at a 2.21% simple annual interest rate.
+The Illinois EPA will finance all principal in FY 2015, for loans executed between October 1, 2014 and September 30, 2015, at a 2.21% simple annual interest rate.
 Simple interest rates for the program are established annually, and are calculated and applied at one-half the Bond Market Interest Rate, defined as the mean interest rate of the 20 General Obligation Bond Buyer Index for the preceding fiscal year.

 Use of American Iron and Steel is now a requirement for Water Pollution Control Loan Program (WPCLP) and Public Water Supply Loan Program (PWSLP) projects.
 This includes Clean Water Initiative Loan Projects.
 On January 17, 2014, the Consolidated Appropriations Act, 2014 was enacted and a “Buy American” requirement was added to both SRF loan programs.
 In order to obtain funds from either SRF loan program, all iron and steel products that are used for the construction, alteration, maintenance or repair of a public water system or treatment works must be produced in the United States.
 Current loan applicants should contact their assigned Project Manager at 217-782-2027 regarding this requirement.
-IEPA’s sample Plans-Specs Checklist and Bidding Certification (on the State Revolving Fund Forms page) have been updated to reflect this change.
+Illinois EPA’s sample Plans-Specs Checklist and Bidding Certification (on the State Revolving Fund Forms page) have been updated to reflect this change.